×

 Blocking a payload registry

-In a mirroring configuration, you can block upstream payload registries in a disconnected environment using a ImageContentSourcePolicy (ICSP) object.
+In a mirroring configuration, you can block upstream payload registries in a disconnected environment by using a ImageContentSourcePolicy (ICSP) object.
 The following example procedure demonstrates how to block the quay.io/openshift-payload payload registry.

 Procedure